d2l-ai/d2l-en/chapter_recurrent-neural-networks/bptt.md

 # Backpropagation Through Time

-So far we repeatedly alluded to things like *exploding gradients*, *vanishing gradients*, truncating backprop, and the need for *detaching the computational graph*.
+So far we repeatedly alluded to things like *exploding gradients*, *vanishing gradients*, *truncating backprop*, and the need for *detaching the computational graph*.
+For instance, in the previous section we invoked `s.detach()` on the sequence.
 None of this was really fully explained, in the interest of being able to build a model quickly and to see how it works.
 In this section we will delve a bit more deeply into the details of backpropagation for sequence models and why (and